ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 * All image formats are exclusively JPEG (`*.jpg`), for the time being
 * Naming convention: `[literal]-[unique id]`
   * Underscores are used in lieu of spaces in the literal string.
   * The `[unique id]` is merely for the convenience of human-readability - it's two or three characters long and has a number part and a letter part - the number differentiates the images by definition and the letter differentiates them by example.
-So an image file with an id of `2c` would be for the third example of the second definition.
+So an image file with an id of `2c` would be for the third example("c") of the second definition ("2").